 This represents the ratio of net qualifying capital over the risk-weighted assets.
-It went down from 59.40% to 45.41% mainly due to lower net qualifying capital and higher risk-weighted assets.
+It went up from 45.41% to 64.27% mainly due to increase in net qualifying capital and decrease in risk-weighted assets.

 COMMITMENTS, MATERIAL EVENTS AND UNCERTAINTIES